davidliuk/blog/src/intro.md

 Hey, there

 Hello!
-I am David Liu, a junior student majoring software engineering in Northeastern University!
+I am David Liu, a junior student majoring Software Engineering in Northeastern University!
 Nice to see you.